 This is a vegetarian version of Hoppin’ John, the black eyed-pea dish traditionally eaten in the South on New Year’s Day to bring financial good luck.
-We can’t guarantee eating it will bring you money, but it’s certainly good luck for your health!
+This dish is certainly good for your health....
+Black-eyed peas are a good source of fiber, vitamin A, and folate, and dark leafy greens are a great source of the cancer-fighting nutrient, indole-3-carbinol.
 The smokey taste comes from adding a dried chipotle pepper to the pea stock instead of the traditional ham hock.
-Plus, we add some real greens for extra value.

-1. In a small pot, bring the basmati rice and 1½ cups of stock or water to a boil.
+In a small pot, bring the basmati rice and 1½ cups of stock or water to a boil.
 Simmer for 20 minutes, remove from heat, and set aside.
-(See Ann’s Tip)
+(See Chef Tip.)

-2. Strip the leaves from the chard, roughly chop and set aside.
+Strip the leaves from the chard or collards, roughly chop and set aside.
 Dice the stems.

-3. In a Dutch oven, heat olive oil over medium-high heat.
+In a Dutch oven, heat olive oil over medium-high heat.
 Add the onions, diced chard stems and sage leaves.
-Sautee for 2 minutes.
-Turn the heat down to medium, sprinkle with salt, and sweatee the veggies for 5 to 8 minutes, partially covered.
+Saute for 2 minutes.
+Turn the heat down to medium, sprinkle with salt, and sautee the veggies for 5 to 8 minutes, partially covered.

-5. Add the chopped chard, stirring it in until it has completely wilted.
-Cover, turn off the heat and let the Hoppin’ John stand for 5 to 10 minutes.
+Add the chopped greens, stirring in until completely wilted.
+Cover, turn off the heat, and let the stew stand for 5 to 10 minutes.
 Taste for salt, remove garlic, then serve with a grind or two of black pepper.

 The recipe calls for partially cooked brown rice.
-If you have fully cooked Brown Rice in your freezer, it works just as well, simply let the beans cook for 30 minutes in step 4 before adding it to the pot.
+If fully cooked brown rice is available in the freezer, it works just as well.
+Simply let the beans cook for 30 minutes in step 4 before adding them to the pot.

-If you prefer your food less spicy, substitute the dried chipotle pepper for 1 teaspoon of sweet smoked paprika.
-Add it to the veggies at the end of step 3 when you add the salt.
+For less spicy food, substitute the dried chipotle pepper for 1 teaspoon of sweet smoked paprika.
+Add it to the veggies at the end of step 3 when adding the salt.
 Cook for a minute before adding the peas.